Artwork by Seth Tinsley

 Newcastle University's Folk and Traditional Music degree was the first of its kind in England.
 The programme focuses on the traditional music and song of England, Scotland, Wales and Ireland.
 National and international artists teach as regular and guest tutors on this degree.

 It has produced a lot of the regions extremely talented folk and roots musicians and it's legacy cannot be underestimated.
-Opening the event on our main stage will be a band from the class of 2025 led by tutor Cariona Macdonald, playing tradional tunes.
-It's your chance to see the next generation of talent.
+For the first time our Studio stage will be a dedicated platform for the class of 2026 to perform and showcase their talent.
+It's your chance to see the next generation!

 This is a seated event.